 - a First Aid kit, and a Complaints and Claims Sheet in a prominent place.

-- cleaning of the at the start and end of new customers visits.
+- cleaning of premises the at the start, and end of new client visits.

-- bed linen, lingerie, household goods in general.
+- bed linen, upholstery, household goods in general.

 - a telephone contact number and immediate response to resolve any queries or incidents relating to the property.